 Bitchy Girl Island By D.I.
 Jolly

 High school had been kinder to Rebecca than it had been to most, which wasn’t the same as kind.
-She developed early so wasn’t teased for being flat-chested, and was lucky enough to not be the first girl with boobs so wasn’t gawked at too much.
-She was pretty enough to be one of the popular girls, but not so insecure that she had to sit with them during lunch at the infamous popular table.
+She developed early, so didn’t get teased for being flat-chested.
+And was also lucky enough to not be the first girl with boobs, so wasn’t gawked at too much.
+She was pretty enough to be one of the popular girls, but not so insecure that she had to sit with them during lunch, at the infamous popular table.

 The place that everyone either wanted to be sitting at or wanted to be as far away from as possible.
 An island of insecurity which the intentionally-unconventional called Bitchy Girl Island.

 All fear the island for if you sail to close you might get caught up in a storm of passive-aggressive comments, commentary and judgement.

 Rebecca had sat there a few times but quickly realised that it wasn’t for her.
 It gave you a reputation she didn’t like and brought you a lot of attention she definitely didn’t want.
 And besides, she didn’t need to bring other people down to make herself feel better.
 She had her own methods for that, which were her own and private and the more attention she got by sitting at Bitchy Girl Island, the higher the risk someone would out.
 So, she started eating her lunch in the library and tried to forget the lunchroom existed.

 Which worked, for a time, but in even the most stable day to day routines, there are the occasional hiccups, and on the day she’d forgotten to pack lunch and needed to buy her food from the school cafeteria, was also the day that Victoria The ‘wannabe’ Queen B. decided to take her shot.
 She’d never liked Rebecca, because she appeared as cool and calm as Victoria wanted to be.
 Little did she know that she was also about to ruin both girls’ reputations.